isomerpages/nlb-curiocity/_events/Curiocity Showcase/Bras Basah: Its Unique & Eclectic Identity.md

 **Bras Basah Complex**

-As for the bookstores along Bras Basah Road, many of them had moved to a building known as Bras Basah Complex beside the library.
+Towards the end of the 1970s, many bookstores along Bras Basah Road and North Bridge Road including Shanghai Book Company and Popular were moved to a new building known as Bras Basah Complex.

-Bras Basah Complex was known as书城 (shu cheng, meaning “City of Books” in Mandarin) as the complex is famed for its numerous bookstores.
-It is also known as 百胜楼 (bai sheng lou in Mandarin).
-The complex consists of two blocks of 21-storey flats above a 4- & 5-storey office and shopping podium.
+Located along Bain Street, the complex was built by the Housing and Development Board and was completed in 1979.
+It is made up of two blocks of 21-storey flats above an office-cum-shopping podium.

-It was built by the Housing and Development Board and was completed in 1979.
-It was home to many bookstores which used to operate at North Bridge Road and Bras Basah Road areas.
-Today, it still serves as a one-stop centre for educational books and art materials.
-Bras Basah Complex was also a popular venue for Singapore xinyao singers to launch and promote their albums in the 1980s.
+Today, the building still serves as a one-stop centre for educational books and art materials.
+During the 1980s, it was also a popular venue for Singapore "xinyao" singers to launch and promote their albums.

 **The Schools of Bras Basah**